 • To help pupils recognise that mathematics is a search for pattern and relationship

-If you would like more information about how the methods work, please speak to your child’s teacher.
-We are also looking to plan in some parental workshops to model the methods with you.
+If you would like more information about how the methods work, please speak with your child's teacher.
+We are also looking to plan in some parent workshops to model methods with you, so watch this space.

 At Fordham, we love TT Rockstars - a carefully sequenced programme of daily times table practice.